May the stars

 Things to do in winter

 If you thrive on fresh sea air, winter is a wonderful time to explore the great outdoors.
 Within a very short drive of the Imperial Hotel, there are wetlands, a nature reserve with SSI status, beaches where grey seals have their pups from November to January, an English Heritage Roman fort and lots of other walks taking in the coast, countryside and Broads to discover in this area of Norfolk.
-Or you might fancy a round of golf on our local Classic Links course.
-Did you know you can tee off on us for free?
+Or you might fancy a round of golf on our local Classic Links course on one of our golf breaks.

 As the saying goes, there ain't no such thing as bad weather, just the wrong clothes.
 And when you get back to the Imperial Hotel, you can be sure of a warm welcome and a cosy room.